 - Part-time OPT (20 hours or less per week) is deducted from available practical training at one-half the full-time rate.

 - Many students do not fully understand the mechanics of obtaining and preserving OPT options.
 For example, many students obtain authorization for OPT, and then start looking for a job.
-Please bear in mind that the authorization period is based upon the date authorization is given, not the date a job is obtained.
+Please bear in mind that the authorization period is based upon the OPT start date that you requested, not the date a job is obtained.
+Once you are approved for OPT, the "clock starts ticking," whether or not you have secured employment.
 Consequently, students can lose valuable time by ignoring this key detail.

 - Furthermore, many students apply for OPT authorizations and later change their minds, or pursue other options.
-Yet, if the application for authorization is not officially withdrawn, the student will still exhaust entitlement to OPT if authorization is granted.
+Yet, if the application for authorization is not officially withdrawn, the OPT may still be approved.
 Just because OPT is not used, this does not mean that the authorization for OPT has expired.
-Therefore, any student desiring to potentially explore his or her OPT options is strongly advised to consult with the law school’s Principal Designated School Official (PDSO) – the New England Law registrar – well in advance of the need for OPT, so that the student fully understands all of the common pitfalls associated with OPT.
+Therefore, any student desiring to potentially explore his or her OPT options is strongly advised to consult with the law school’s Principal Designated School Official (the New England Law Registrar), well in advance of the need for OPT, so that the student fully understands all of the common pitfalls associated with OPT.

 Responsibilities of F-1 Students on OPT

-- If you change your address while on OPT, you must update your address with the PDSO (registrar) at New England Law and with the United States Citizenship and Immigration Services.
+- If you change your address while on OPT, you must update your address with the PDSO (Registrar) at New England Law and with the United States Citizenship and Immigration Services.
 A change of address must be filed within 10 days of that change.
 You may email the address change to the registrar (firstname.lastname@example.org) who will then update your SEVIS record.
 You must also change your address with USCIS.
-You may do this online - go to www.uscis.gov/portal/site/uscis.
+You may download an address-change form online at: www.uscis.gov/portal/site/uscis.

 Traveling Outside the U.S. While on OPT